CLTS FS Instructions Module 5 - Behaviors

 Lack of Behavioral Controls

-• Destruction of Property/Vandalism—Destroying or vandalizing the property of self or others by means other than fire-setting (included in rare or extreme questions).
-It includes behavior such as breaking windows, slashing tires, spray painting a wall with graffiti, and destroying a computer system with a virus.
-Vandalism may reflect personal ill will, although the perpetrators need not know their victim to commit vandalism.
-Destruction of Property can also occur if a child is unable to regulate their emotional response to what is happening in their environment.
-If the behavior is significant (constant, produces damage), this behavior must be considered.
+• Destruction of Property/Vandalism—Destroying or vandalizing the property of self or others by means other than fire-setting (arson is covered in “Rare/Extreme” questions).
+Destruction of property can occur if a child is unable to regulate their emotional response to what is happening in their environment.
+If the behavior is significant (occurs repeatedly, produces damage), this behavior must be considered.
+Some examples include destroying objects in a child’s home or community.

 • Stealing, Burglary, or Kleptomania within the Community